Karen Carpenter: Early years

 The first public performance of Karen and Richard was in a local production of Frank Loesser's musical Guys and Dolls.
 Carpenter's first band was Two Plus Two, an all-girl trio formed with friends from Downey High.
 They split up after one of the mothers refused to give her daughter permission to attend their first gig.
 In 1965, Karen, Richard, and his college friend Wes Jacobs, a bassist and tuba player, formed the Dick Carpenter Trio.
 The band rehearsed daily and played jazz in nightclubs.
 Richard later said he was impressed with his sister's musical talent, adding that she would "speedily maneuver the sticks as if she had been born in a drum factory".
-She did not sing at this point; instead, singer Margaret Shanor guested on some numbers.
+She did not sing at this point; instead, the singer Margaret Shanor guested on some numbers.
 The trio signed a contract with RCA Records and recorded two instrumentals, but they were not released.

-In April 1966, the Carpenters were invited to audition at a session with bassist Joe Osborn, well known for being part of the studio-musician collective the Wrecking Crew.
-Though she was initially expected to just be the drummer, Karen tried singing and impressed everyone there with her distinctive voice.
+In April 1966, the Carpenters were invited to audition at a session with the bassist Joe Osborn, well known for being part of the studio-musician collective the Wrecking Crew.
+Though she was initially expected just to be the drummer, Karen tried singing and impressed everyone there with her distinctive voice.
 Osborn signed a recording contract with her for his label, Magic Lamp Records; he was not particularly interested in Richard's involvement.

 In 1967, Jacobs left the trio to study at the Juilliard School, and the Carpenter siblings were keen to try out other musical styles.
 Along with other musicians, including Gary Sims and John Bettis, the siblings formed the group Spectrum, which focused on a harmonious vocal sound and recorded many demo tapes in Osborn's garage studio, working out how to overdub voices onto multitrack tape.
 Many of those tapes were rejected by record companies.
 The group had difficulty attracting a live following, as their sound was too dissimilar from the hard rock and psychedelic rock then popular in clubs.
 (Note: The tapes of the original sessions were lost in a fire at Joe Osborn's house and the surviving versions of those early songs exist only as fragile acetate reference discs.)

 In 1968, the Dick Carpenter Trio also appeared on the TV talent show Your All American College Show, performing "Dancing in the Street" with Carpenter playing the drums and singing.
 The Trio won the finals that year.